Amet13/ODYSSEY/Documentation/USER_GUIDE.md

 ### 📧 Email setup

-The app can connect to your email account using IMAP and automatically parse verification codes for approving reservation.
+The app can connect to your email account using IMAP and automatically parse verification codes for approving reservations.

 Gmail does not support using your regular password for IMAP.
 You need to generate an [App Password](https://support.google.com/mail/answer/185833?hl=en) and use it with ODYSSEY.